 Self control is a slippery term that often creeps back into conversation around the New Year.
-Food is often the subject of much of this kind of conversation, in which people find themselves chocking up their bad habits to “a lack of self discipline” or “impulse control” that often seems out of their control.
+Food is often the subject of much of this kind of conversation, in which people find themselves chocking up their bad habits to “a lack of self discipline” or “impulse issues” that often seem out of their control.
 While self control is an aspect of behavioral regulation that effects everything from diet and exercise to sleeping patterns, it also influences social interaction, “guilty pleasures,” and our preferences.
 However, it is not an aspect of our personalities that is innately fixed.

 In fact, the latest research suggests that self control is a learned behavior, one that needs to be practiced regularly in order to be maintained.
 This is good news for people who think they can’t learn to have more self control.
 While business magazines like Forbes suggest that “self discipline is the number one trait needed to accomplish goals, lead a healthy lifestyle, and ultimately be happy,” self control is a little more nuanced than that.
 And this is a good thing!